Last updated: April 23, 2026

 What does playground cost in Alpine?

 Playground turf installed from $14–$22 per sq ft.
-Pricing is the same across San Diego County — no mileage upcharge for Alpine.
-Our $89 diagnostic is credited toward the repair if you move forward.
+Pricing is the same across San Diego County, with no mileage upcharge for Alpine.
+We confirm a written line-item quote before any work starts.

 How does Alpine's climate affect this service?